nwx1/erp-frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.0.

+## About this Project
+This project will simulate the features and design from ERPNext, but some features will include custom made functionality that will resembles some part of ERPNext like HRMS and Payroll

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.